Marilyn Vihman

-Marilyn May Vihman (b.
-1939) is an American linguist known for her research on phonological development and bilingualism in early childhood.
+Marilyn May Vihman (born 1939) is an American linguist known for her research on phonological development and bilingualism in early childhood.
 She holds the position of Professor of Linguistics at the University of York.

 Vihman is widely cited as an expert on language development.
 Her views on infant babbling and the transition to intelligible, meaningful language have reached the mainstream media attention, including The New York Times, and The Guardian.
 According to Vihman, infant babbling paves the way to language as "kind of a predictor for being able to get word forms under control, so that you can make words that people will recognize.”

 Education

 Vihman received her B.A. degree in Russian at Bryn Mawr College in 1961.
 She attended graduate school at the University of California, Berkeley where she obtained her Ph.D in Linguistics in 1971 under the supervision of Karl Zimmer.
 Her dissertation titled Livonian Phonology, with an Appendix on Stod in Danish and Livonian, focused on Livonian, a critically endangered Finno-Ugric language that is closely related to Estonian.
 Vihman received post-doctoral training at the Stanford Child Phonology Project, where she worked under the direction of Charles A. Ferguson.
 Vihman's research with Ferguson emphasized individual differences and variability in infant babbling and first words, up to the point of having a 50-word vocabulary.